zippycode/ZippyStack/README.md

 ### Project/App Objective

-1. The App will help profile Investment Clubs' risk appetites based on certain questions.
+1. The App will help profile an Investment Clubs' risk appetite based on answers to certain pre-set multiple choice questions.
-2. A RoboAdvisor will then help the club(s) in allocating or apportioning the funds into the right investment vehicles
+2. A RoboAdvisor will allocate or apportion the Club's funds into the right investment vehicles.
+3. Club representative will review,accept or decline fund allocation
-3. The App should allow for
+4. The App should allow for
-   1. Signing Up as an App user.
+   1. Signing-Up as an App user.
-   2. Signing In for existing users.
+   2. Signing-In for existing users.
-      1. The signing in should allow for face or finger print signin OR
+      1. The signing-In should allow for face or fingerprint sign-In OR
-      2. UserName and Password signIn with OTP capabilities. - 2 Step Authentication
+      2. Username and Password sign-In with OTP capabilities. - Two-step Authentication
-4. Risk Profiling
+5. Risk Profiling
-5. Investment Allocation
+6. Investment Allocation
-6. Debit Order setup - DebiCheck???
+7. Debit Order setup - i.e DebiCheck etc
-7. Provide for Club Constitution templates
+8. Provide for Club Constitution templates
-8. Will templates
+9. Will templates
-9. Secure Storage Facility
+10. Secure Storage Facility
+11. Communication capability - Messaging and notifications via Whatsapp.
+12. App to provide Financial Reports - downloadable, email-able, whatsapp-able